AftabKhadija/portfolio/README.md

 In the root of your project, create a schema.sql file to define your database schema.
 This script will automatically initialize the database when the container starts.

 Part 5: Setting Up docker-compose.yml
+docker-compose.yml is used to orchestrate your entire application, managing the frontend, backend, and database containers.

 In the root of your project (/your-project), create a docker-compose.yml file:

 yaml